Math Functions

 Overview

-The math functions (min, max, avg) allow you to perform statistical calculations on numeric fields and compare field values against these calculated statistics.
+The math functions (minimum, maximum, average) allow you to perform statistical calculations on numeric fields and compare field values against these calculated statistics.
 These functions are useful for identifying outliers, finding issues above or below certain thresholds, and performing statistical analysis on your issue data.

 Functions